FAIMS/burial-mounds-web/README.md

 ### Adding Additional Metadata Inside the HTML head Tag

-In the *\_includes/helper* folder, there is a HTML file called *head.html*, this contains all the default information about the page inside the `<head>` tags, another file named *additional\_head.html* file which is located in the *\_includes/addition\_helper* folder.
+In the *\_includes/helper* folder, there is a HTML file called *head.html*.
+This contains all the default information about the page inside the `<head>` tags.

-If the user want to add additional information that they want enclosed inside the `<head>` tag of the website, it is recommended to add it into the *additional\_head.html* file so that there is no confusion between the default metadata for the template and the new metadata defined by the user, the additional metadata added will be after the default metadata because we are using jekyll `include` tag to include the content from *additional\_head.html* into the *head.html* file.
+If the user wants to add additional information enclosed inside the `<head>` tag, it is recommended to add it into the *additional\_head.html* file to distinguish between the default metadata and the new metadata defined by the user.
+The additional metadata will be added after the default metadata because we are using Jekyll `include` tag to include the content from *additional\_head.html* into the *head.html* file.
 However, the user is free to modify the *head.html* file.

 [Back to TOC](#table-of-contents)